THE PLATINUM'S GAZE

 He did.

 "Okay.
-Tomorrow we meet these academy people.
-Tonight?"
+Tomorrow we meet these academy people, tonight?"

 Jae-sung picked up Yoo.

-"Deal," Yoo managed.
+"Yes," Yoo managed.

 First full word his father could clearly understand.